 The album cover is a photo of a great white shark at sea and is evocative of images from the 1975 summer blockbuster “Jaws”, but I think it has a deeper connotation: Conway’s trademark snarl is courtesy of a Bell’s Palsy affliction, but he never let that affliction stop him.
 If anything, it only made his teeth sharper.
 The cover is also a statement on the atmosphere that Alchemist creates: Murky depths from a producer who goes into even deeper depths find obscure albums to flip sounds.
 His sounds on “LULU” have a certain menace that matches Conway’s attention to visceral details.
 His rap persona is unapologetic about living the illicit life, being a drug game player who’s both the muscle and the connect.
 “14 KI’s” shows his ruthless devotion to the streets with dialogue from 1973’s “The Mack” added for effect.

 The opening bars of “The Contract” show Conway being both brazen and humble: “Let’s toast to my enemies, no, let’s toast to my injuries / Turned my negative to positive, I don’t need no sympathy / I’m the GOAT ’til infinity, I wrote with intensity / Plus, my potent delivery, I just hope they remember me.”
 He can spit, no doubt, but the beat provided by Alchemist here lacks the kind of drums that would give Machine’s rhymes that extra kick.
 Thankfully, that changes on “Shoot Sideways”.
 The drum snares are more apparent on this track, and there’s a deep string sample which makes the soundscape more cinematic.
 Additionally, this is one of two tracks featuring a guest.
 Cali emcee ScHoolboy Q provides the hook for the song.
-The other guest is Cormega and he’s featured on one of two songs with titles that are direct “Paid In Full” references.
-On the ominous “They Got Sonny”, the Queensbridge emcee is like an OG to the younger Buffalo mic ripper, especially when paralleled with the sampled dialogue between Lulu and Ace (“Paid In Full” characters) at both the start and end of the track:
+The other guest is Cormega and he’s featured on the ominous ‘They Got Sonny’.
+Over a sinister beat, the Queensbridge emcee is like an OG to the younger Buffalo mic ripper, especially when paralleled with the sampled dialogue between Lulu and Ace (“Paid In Full” characters) at both the start and end of the track:

 Of all of Conway’s releases, this is the first I’ve heard where he doesn’t enlist any of his Griselda brethren for guest raps or production.
 Though he is Griselda through and through, “LULU” proves that he can rock mics outside the bounds of his label.
 He’s also the first Griselda artist to drop new material since the label’s 2019 group album “W.W.C.D.
 (What Would Chine Gun Do?)”.
 Though I’m used to hearing Conway spit rhymes over Daringer’s beats, hearing him do so over Alchemist’s sounds instead was a welcome change.
 Even with one weak track on here, “LULU” is a solid album sure to satiate avid fans of hardcore and gangsta rap.